Spectral influence in networks: An application to Input-Output analysis: Spectral influence and cyclicality clustering

-0.5cm The schemes of divisive and agglomerative clustering are opposite in nature.
-Divisive clustering starts with a single cluster that contains all the vertices, and then recursively splits it into smaller clusters, whereas agglomerative clustering starts with each vertex as a separate cluster and then merges them into larger clusters.\\
+0.5cm Divisive and agglomerative clustering schemes are fundamentally different in nature.
+Divisive clustering starts with a single cluster that contains all the vertices, and then recursively splits it into smaller clusters, whereas agglomerative clustering starts with each vertex as a separate cluster and then merges them into larger clusters.

 Overall, both divisive and agglomerative cyclicality clustering share the same philosophy of grouping vertices with high cyclicality, even though they achieve this goal through different methods.
-Let's analyze how the algorithm practically works in the case of a divisive scheme:\\
+Let's analyze how the algorithm practically works in the case of a divisive scheme:

 Following remark \ref{SIsituations}.5, the algorithm starts deleting vertices not strongly connected to the dominant cycle, then it starts deleting competitor cycles reducing the cyclicality.
-In the case of unweighted graphs, the algorithm chooses the longest cycle as the dominant one.
-It important to notice that the algorithm outcome may not be a perfect cycle, but a strong cyclicality component, depending on the structure of the network.
-When overlapping is allowed, the algorithm cuts off all the arcs between the element of a partition keeping the loops, and preventing the same cycles to appears in other partitions.\\
+For unweighted graphs, the algorithm chooses the longest cycle as the dominant one.
+It is important to note that the algorithm’s outcome may not be a perfect cycle, but a strong cyclicality component, depending on the structure of the network.
+When overlapping is allowed, the algorithm cuts off all the arcs between the elements of a partition keeping the loops, and preventing the same cycles from appearing in other partitions.

 One limitation of the cyclicality clustering algorithm is the tie situation where two or more vertices have an equal effect on improving cyclicality.
-The algorithm picks a vertex randomly, moreover, the clustering algorithm depends on the division/agglomeration path, i.e., the order of vertex suppression/concatenation.
+The algorithm picks a vertex randomly; moreover, the clustering process depends on the division/agglomeration path, i.e., the order of vertex suppression/concatenation.
 Consequently, Some vertices may be eliminated or regrouped too early, resulting in a component that is not cyclically optimal.